joncamfield/joncamfield.com/_posts/2021-03-26-i-still-believe-in-the-internet.md

 I am a member of the forgotten gap-generation between Gen-X and the Millennials ([Jillian York wrote eloquently on this almost a decade ago](https://jilliancyork.com/2013/04/13/talkin-bout-my-generation-i-think/) ).
 I didn't grow up "on" the Internet as a digital native -- I grew up alongside it.

-My on-ramp started with dial-up access to local BBSes and eventually to the actual Internet at the time (USENET, Gopher, MUDs, and other now-mostly-dead systems), mostly accessed through a green-screen terminal via manually-typed in AT commands with a 2400 baud modem (or the 9600 baud one if you were first!).
+My on-ramp started with dial-up access to local BBSes and eventually to the actual Internet at the time (USENET, Gopher, MUDs, and other now-mostly-forgotten systems), mostly accessed through a green-screen terminal via manually-typed in AT commands with a 2400 baud modem.
 HTML itself, the base of the modern web, was just barely a project at the time, and the "World Wide Web" simply didn't exist.
-Being able to navigate via text screens the entire content of the local university's library (instead of getting a ride there and rummaging through a card catalog) was a game changer.
+But being able to navigate via text screens the entire content of the local university's library (instead of getting a ride there and rummaging through a card catalog) was still a game changer.

 For the era, I had undeniably privileged access to the Internet -- which is to say that access to the Internet was itself inherently a privilege.
 This is a critical data point that gets lost in most rose-colored reflections of the Internet.
 That said, there was a strange undercurrent of makers, hackers, and this incredibly subversive belief in equality, collaboration, and sharing.  **With a huge caveat around its lack of diversity, the Internet did provide for a brief shining moment a safe space for people - awkward nerdy teenagers like me - who didn't really fit in but could find their way online.** It was a ramshackle and weird community of MUDs and newsgroups and IRC chat channels and home-cooked bulletin boards.
 The Internet I knew was built and staffed by people who had previously run 3-line dial-up BBS systems and avid, if lost, volunteers who'd found a home and a family.